conda/conda/docs/source/user-guide/getting-started.rst

   * For packages that are in neither location, install a package with the pip package manager.
-Install a free 30-day trial of Continuum’s commercial package, IOPro.
+Install a free 30-day trial of Anaconda's commercial package, IOPro.

   10 minutes